-Back Up Procedures
+Back Up Procedures to Prepare for Disaster Recovery

 BeyondTrust-hosted sites do not have access to /appliance, but administrators should maintain backups of hosted site /login data.
 BeyondTrust Cloud sites have a minimal version of the /appliance web interface accessible from the Appliance tab of the /login administrative web interface.
 Since BeyondTrust manages the network configuration of BeyondTrust Cloud sites and provides a working default certificate, BeyondTrust Cloud administrators need to backup only their certificates, SSL/TLS configuration, and/or updates schedule, if these have been manually customized.